 Some benzodiazepine users develop tolerances to the drug over time.
 Tolerance occurs when a person no longer experiences the same effects with the same dose of the drug.
 In fact, benzodiazepines may be less effective after 4 to 6 months of daily use.6 As a result, a user may take more of the drug in an attempt to achieve the desired effects, thus increasing their risk of overdose.
 Prescription users may mistakenly assume that it is safe to take larger amounts of a drug without consulting their doctors.
 This is not the case, and it is important to always use prescription medications as prescribed and discuss any other drugs you are taking with your doctor.

 If you notice signs or symptoms of a benzodiazepine overdose in another person, call 911 immediately.

-Securing medical attention in a timely manner is important to reduce the likelihood of adverse consequences and death.
+Securing medical attention in a timely manner is important in order to reduce the likelihood of adverse consequences and death.